 Your consent to cookies

-By browsing our website (and the other websites on this domain), you're accepting that we'll place cookies on your device.
+By browsing our website (and the other websites on this domain), you're accepting that we'll place 'strictly necessary' cookies on your device.

-We recommend you continue to accept the cookies we set; they help us to provide you with a better service.
+We recommend you continue to accept all of the cookies we set; they help us to provide you with a better service.

 If you choose to delete our cookies, or disable future cookies, you may not be able to access certain areas or features of our website.

-- use browser options to delete individual cookies or any cookies that your browser has stored previously
+- delete any individual cookies your browser has stored previously

-Learn more about cookies and how to manage them from the Information Comissioner's Office.
+Learn more about cookies and how to manage them from the Information Commissioner's Office.

 Cookies and the law